Access and identity options for Azure Kubernetes Service (AKS)

 - When a user interacts with the AKS cluster with

-kubectl, they're prompted to sign in with their Azure AD credentials.
+kubectl, they're prompted to sign in with their Microsoft Entra credentials.

 This approach provides a single source for user account management and password credentials.
 The user can only access the resources as defined by the cluster administrator.